manasthakur/learn-vim/modules/module4.md

 ```vim
 nnoremap <leader>l :nohlsearch<CR>	    " clear search-highlights using `\l`
 ```
-I am not covering how to change the leader key in this tutorial.
+You can even change the leader key, globally as well as locally.
+See `:help mapleader` for details.

 You can add multiple commands in a map using the `<bar>` (or `|`) operator.
 Thus, to save your code and then build it using `\m`, you can have the following mapping: